-Prosody: WSB, 2014 Generative video (color, sound), typewriter, computer, projector Dimensions variable Edition 1 of 6, 1 AP From 2012-2014, the artist spent time in Lawrence, Kansas, working with the Lawrence Arts Center as a curatorial consultant for the Free State Festival.
-The 2014 Festival coincided with the centenary of the birth of iconoclastic American writer and artist William S. Burroughs.
-With the help and advice of James Grauerholz, Tom King, Yuri Zupančič, and Ben Ahlvers, the artistic director of the Lawrence Arts Center, DuBois created a work called WSB:Prosody that re-imagines the Burroughs/Gysin cut-up technique for the computer age.
-Using a hidden Markov model and an unreleased audio recording of Burroughs reading Junkie: Confessions of an Unredeemed Drug Addict, the artist created a software engine that remixes Burroughs' text, with particular care taken to preserve his extraordinary vocal nuance and his singular vocabulary.
-The work is installed as a projector mounted under an Hermes Rocket typewriter, such as the one used by Burroughs in the 1950s, when he wrote the novel.
-Output from this software was used to create twenty-five compositions of concrete poetry, titled Junkie, that capture the essence of what I find so compelling about Burroughs use of language.
-These works were then typewritten out on the Hermes Rocket and are exhibited as works-on-paper to accompany the generative piece
+Prosody: WSB, 2014 Generative video (color, sound), computer, typewriter, projector, speakers or headphones Dimensions variable Edition of 6 From 2012 to 2014, the artist worked with the Lawrence Arts Center in Kansas as a curatorial consultant for the Free State Festival.
+The 2014 festival coincided with the centenary of the birth of iconoclastic American writer and artist William S. Burroughs.
+With the help and advice of James Grauerholz, Tom King, Yuri Zupančič, and Ben Ahlvers, the artistic director of the Lawrence Arts Center, DuBois created WSB:Prosody in which he reimagines Burroughs's cut-up technique (an aleatory literary technique in which a written text is cut up and rearranged to create a new text).
+Using a hidden Markov model and an unreleased audio recording of Burroughs reading Junkie: Confessions of an Unredeemed Drug Addict, the artist created a software engine that rearranges Burroughs' text with particular care taken to preserve his extraordinary vocal nuance and his singular vocabulary.
+The work is installed as a projector mounted under an Hermes Rocket typewriter, such as the one used by Burroughs in the 1950s when he wrote the novel.
+Output from this software was used to create twenty-five compositions of concrete poetry, titled Junkie, that capture the essence of what DuBois finds so compelling about Burroughs's use of language.
+Junkie was typed out on the Hermes Rocket and is exhibited as works-on-paper alongside the generative piece.